-Should Nova Chemicals Increase Polyethylene Production in Sarnia?
+Should Nova Chemicals Increase Polyethylene Production in St. Clair Township?

 Official title: Nova Chemicals Corporation - Environmental Compliance Approval (air)

-Nova Chemicals wants to boost production at its Sarnia-area polyethylene plant from 40 to 45 tonnes per hour.
+Nova Chemicals wants to boost production at its polyethylene plant near Sarnia from 40 to 45 tonnes per hour.
 That's a 12.5% increase.
 The facility releases hydrocarbons, nitrogen oxides, and particulate matter into the air.
-Ontario is asking whether to approve this change to their environmental permit.
+Ontario is asking whether this expansion should be approved.

 Why This Matters